TimCoates/bc-users/README.md

 # bc-users
-Repo for an npm package to retrieve users of a club where members are managed via British Cycling's Club Manager tool.
+Retrieves users of a club where members are managed via British Cycling's Club Manager tool.

+# Installation
+npm install @timcoates/bc-users

+# Prerequisites
+You need the following details to use this package:
+* A British Cycling Membership number.
+* The password for that Membership number, used to log in [here](https://www.britishcycling.org.uk/uac/connect).
+* The Club ID, as found when searching for the club [here](https://www.britishcycling.org.uk/clubfinder).

+NB: The membership number must have access to the Club Membership details here: https://www.britishcycling.org.uk/dashboard/club/membership?club_id=(Club ID goes here).

+# Usage